nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/microsoft-sql-server.md

 ### Clustered Index

-SQL Server uses a clustered index to defined how the data is organized physically on disk.
-Before Nuxeo 5.7 we didn't define a clustered index, so the primary key is used, however this primary key is a random UUID which means that data keeps getting reorganized on disk on practically every insert or delete.
+SQL Server uses a clustered index to defined how data is organized physically on disk.
+Before Nuxeo 5.7, we didn't define a clustered index, so the primary key is used, however this primary key is a random UUID which means that data keeps getting reorganized on disk on practically every insert or delete.

-This has been fixed for new instance since Nuxeo 5.7\.
-For instance created before there are migration script to apply to add these index, see [NXP-10934](https://jira.nuxeo.com/browse/NXP-10934) attachments to get the script.
+For Nuxeo 5.7 instances and above, we define a clustered index.
+For instances created before, you can run migration scripts to apply these index.
+For more information,  see [NXP-10934](https://jira.nuxeo.com/browse/NXP-10934), you can find the scripts in the attachments.

 ### Indexes Maintenance